Axon-Shield/blog.github.io/_posts/2025-09-10-we-forget-that-cyber-defense-is-hard-apologies.md

 - **Education and support**: Helping teams develop the skills and knowledge they need
 - **Long-term partnerships**: Supporting organizations throughout their security journey

 Cyber defense is hard—harder than most people realize and harder than our industry often admits.
-Acknowledging this difficulty isn't a sign of weakness; it's the first step toward building more effective, sustainable, and humane approaches to cybersecurity.
+Acknowledging this difficulty isn't a sign of weakness; it's the first step toward building more effective
+  - sustainable
+  - and humane approaches to cybersecurity.

 We're sorry for sometimes making it seem easier than it is.
 Now let's work together to make it as manageable as possible.